 - Insight Data Science Fellows Program: A 6-weeks bootcamp on data science started in New York City.
 Completed or approaching completion of a Ph.D. is required.
 [FREE]

-- The Data Incubator: A 6-8 weeks bootcamp on data science at New York and Washington D.C.
+- The Data Incubator: A 6-8 weeks bootcamp on data science in New York and Washington D.C.
 [FREE]

-- Microsoft Research Data Science Summer School: An 8 weeks bootcamp on data science at New York [FREE]
+- Microsoft Research Data Science Summer School: An 8 weeks bootcamp on data science in New York [FREE]

 Be aware that since they are free and high quality and the employment rate of the graduates by popular companies are very high in these bootcamps, getting admission to them are quite competitive.

 In addition to the above free bootcamps, there are several other popular data science bootcamps which are not free [~$12-16k in 2015].
 To see a more complete list of data science bootcamps in the US click here.
 After all, consider data science bootcamps as an optional choice.
 You don’t need to participate in these bootcamps to get a nice data science job, but if you have time and money to participate in one, do it.